-These are the Raptor Grips on the Remington Tac 14, Remington v3 Tac 13 and Mossberg Shockwave line for home and personal defense.
+These are the Raptor Grips on the Remington TAC-14, Remington v3 TAC-13 and Mossberg 590 Shockwave line for home and personal defense.

-Learn more about the Remington Raptor Grip 870 and Mossberg Raptor Grip 500/590.
+Learn more about the Raptor Grip R870 and Raptor Grip M500/590.

-Why is ergonomics important in firearm design?
+Why are ergonomics important in firearm design?

-If you’ve never thought about what ergonomics is or why it’s important, I’m about to change your perspective on gun purchasing forever.
+If you’ve never thought about what ergonomics are or why they’re important, I’m about to change your perspective on gun purchasing forever.

-While most people think of ergonomics in the workplace, it also matters to products we love to use - like guns.
-In the firearm world, ergonomics is designing a firearm to fit the user in a safer, more comfortable, and more efficient way.
+While most people think of ergonomics in the workplace, they also matter to products we love to use—like firearms.
+In the firearms world, a product that’s ergonomic means it’s been designed to fit the user in a safer, more comfortable, and more practical way.

 Why is that important?
-Because believe it or not, it affects your entire physical body.
-When shooting a gun, you hold your body and arms in a specific position to have proper control and management of the firearm when bullets start flying.
-However, the impact (as slight as it may seem) can have an impact on your musculoskeletal system, which controls your muscles, joints, tendons, ligaments, and nerves.
-If you go to the shooting range often or spend a good chunk of time doing target practice, a gun without good ergonomic design can cause muscle stress, fatigue, discomfort, pain or even injury.
+Because, believe it or not, ergonomics affect your entire body.
+When shooting a gun, you hold your body and arms in a specific position to have proper sight/picture alignment, firearm control, and recoil management.
+However slight, poor ergonomics of a firearm can have a significant impact on your musculoskeletal system, which controls your muscles, joints, tendons, ligaments, and nerves.
+If you go to the shooting range often or spend a good chunk of time doing target practice, a gun without good ergonomic design can cause muscle stress, fatigue, discomfort, pain, or even injury.

 Shockwave’s Raptor Grips are specifically designed with ergonomics (and you) in mind.
 Our grips make it easier for gun owners to use their firearms safely, effectively, and comfortably with decreased risk of musculoskeletal injury.

-Raptor grip vs. pistol grip
+Raptor Grip vs. pistol grip

-Grips are used by the hand that operates the trigger.
-Some grips serve multiple functions, such as stabilizing the gun and storage for magazines, bipods, or tools.
+As you know, the grip is the part of the firearm you grasp with your hand to operate the trigger.
+Some grips even serve multiple functions, such as stabilizing the gun and providing storage for magazines, bipods, or tools.
 But some grips are better than others.

 When it comes to choosing a Raptor Grip over a pistol grip, which one do you choose?
 We may be biased, but we’ll give you the basic breakdown on why the Raptor Grip is the best choice.

-A pistol grip makes it so your wrist is straight up and down, with a thumbs up position — the recoil goes straight into your wrist joint and hurts like hell when you fire a shotgun.
+A pistol grip aligns your wrist in a straight up- and down, thumbs-up position, completely perpendicular to the direction of recoil.
+As a result, the recoil goes straight into your wrist joint—and can hurt like hell when you fire a heavy-recoiling shotgun.

-Here’s a video with a pistol grip where you can see how his wrist is up and down.
+Here’s a video of someone using a pistol grip where you can see how his wrist is perpendicular to the recoil direction.

-With the Raptor Grip, you hold the grip with your thumb pointed forward so your wrist is not bent.
-This causes the recoil to go down your arm and into your body for much less impact.
+With the Raptor Grip, you hold the grip in a more natural position, with your thumb pointed forward so your wrist is not kinked back into that vertical thumbs-up position.
+With the Raptor Grip, the recoil is transferred along your forearm, through the elbow, into your bicep, and finally into your shoulder and body.
+You feel much less recoil.
 And since you just read about the importance of great ergonomic design, this fits the bill perfectly.

-Here’s a video with Shockwave’s Raptor Grip where you can see how his wrist is forward.
+Here’s a video of someone using Shockwave’s Raptor Grip where you can see how his wrist is forward.

-When it comes to choosing a grip, here’s your takeaway point: you are more likely to break your thumb with a pistol grip shotgun.
-And we’re not making that up.
-That wouldn't happen with the Raptor Grip.
+When it comes to choosing a grip, this should be your takeaway: due to poor ergonomics, you are much more likely to do serious damage to your hand and wrist with a pistol-grip shotgun that one outfitted with the Shockwave Raptor Grip.

 Comfort and control are crucial when it comes to handling a firearm to prevent injury.
 So choose the Raptor Grip.

-As seen in..
+As seen in…

 Did you know the Raptor Grip has been featured in popular movies?
+Because badass.